 Ron Squarer.
-Mr. Squarer has served as a member of the Board of Directors of Deciphera Pharmaceuticals since December 2019.
+Mr. Squarer has served as the Chairperson of the Board of Directors of Deciphera Pharmaceuticals since June 2023 and a member of the Board of Directors since December 2019.
 Mr. Squarer served as Chief Executive Officer and a member of the Board of Directors of Array BioPharma, Inc. ("Array") from 2012 until its acquisition by Pfizer in August 2019 following the successful commercial launches of both Braftovi® and Mektovi®.
 Before joining Array, Mr. Squarer held positions of increasing responsibility with Hospira, Inc., a global pharmaceutical and medical device company.
-As

-Senior Vice President and Chief Commercial Officer at Hospira, he was responsible for delivering \$4 billion in annual revenue.
+As Senior Vice President and Chief Commercial Officer at Hospira, he was responsible for delivering \$4 billion in annual revenue.
 Mr. Squarer joined Hospira from Mayne Pharma, where he served as Senior Vice President, Global Corporate and Business Development, when Mayne was sold to Hospira in 2007.
 Before Mayne Pharma, Mr. Squarer held leadership roles at both Pfizer (focused on oncology), and SmithKline Beecham Pharmaceuticals (now GlaxoSmithKline) in the U.S. and Europe.
-He currently serves on the board of directors of Travere Therapeutics, Inc., formerly Retrophin, Inc., a publicly traded biotechnology company, and ADC Therapeutics SA, a publicly traded biotechnology company.
+He currently serves on the Board of Directors of Travere Therapeutics, Inc, a publicly traded biotechnology company, and as the Chair of the Board of Directors of ADC Therapeutics SA, a publicly traded biotechnology company.
 Mr. Squarer earned an M.B.A. from the Kellogg School of Management, Northwestern University, and a bachelor's degree in biochemistry from the University of California, Berkeley.
 We believe that Mr. Squarer's experience with pharmaceutical companies and his executive leadership, managerial, and business experience qualifies him to serve on our Board of Directors.